StevenRud7/Custom-Pac-Man-Game-Maker/README.md

 # Custom-Pac-Man-Game-Maker

 This is a way to make your own custom Pac-Man Game.
-Full Code in the src PacMan folder.
+Full Code in the src/PacMan.

 # Customizability options